Shopify/polaris/polaris.shopify.com/content/design/motion/creating-motion.md

   />
   Checkbox animation mimicking the real world.
 </video>
-Use simple, meaningful animations that are consistent with the overall style and tone of the interface.
+Use simple, meaningful, animations that are consistent with the overall style and tone of the interface.

 #### Dont